Photo credit: Lee Chu

 Bio

-In 2023, Pilar was selected as a mentee at New York Foundation for the Arts (NYFA) Immigrant Artist Mentoring Program.
-Pilar was an artist in residence at Vermont Studio Center in Johnson, VT (March 2024).
-She will be an artist in residence at Directangle Press (November 2024) and Zea Mays Printmaking (April/May 2025).
+Pilar is a recipient of the 2025 New Work Queens Arts Fund and is an alumna of the 2023 New York Foundation for the Arts (NYFA) Immigrant Artist Mentoring Program.
+She has participated in artist residencies at Vermont Studio Center, Directangle Press, and Zea Mays Printmaking.
 Pilar is also a co-founder of Immaterial Projects, an artist-run curatorial collective.

 Artist Statement